IndustryFusion/DigitalTwin/wiki/setup/setup.md

 # Setup Manual - IndustryFusion Open

-The following documentation steps illustrates the setup of IFF open source components including PDT inside a factory premise as shown in the figure below.
+The following documentation steps illustrates the setup of IndustryFusion Foundation (IFF) open source components including Process Digital Twin (PDT) inside a factory premise as shown in the figure below.
 The main goal is to enable a Kuberenets expert to setup the IFF open stack and start with the creation of digital assets, semantic model and validation for industrial machines/processes supporting MQTT/OPC-UA protocols at the machine end.

 ![image](https://github.com/IndustryFusion/docs/assets/128161316/dfa28417-bd79-465f-9e6e-c25d4029251b)